 Section Notes: The student must achieve an overall grade of C or higher at the end of the semester in EM191 Paramedic I in order to proceed to subsequent semesters and graduation.
 Departmental consent required

-Course Description: Intensive care situations in the hospital, emergency scene management, crisis intervention and traumatic injury; advanced medical emergencies and pre-hospital trauma life support materials presented; demonstration and practice of psychomotor skills at component through scenario levels; clinical experience to allow application for theory and practice.
+Course Description: Cardiac related emergencies, EKS interpretation, advanced cardiac resuscitation, pediatric emergencies, emergency pharmacology, electrical therapy and airway management; demonstration and practice of psychomotor skills at component through scenario levels; clinical experience to allow application for theory and practice.

 Section Type: Lecture